The Queen’s motto is "God’s help, the love of The People, Denmark’s strength".

 Christening and confirmation

-HM The Queen was christened on 14 May 1940 in Holmens Kirke (the Naval Church) and confirmed on 1 April 1955 at Fredensborg Palace.
+The Queen was christened on 14 May 1940 in Holmens Kirke (the Naval Church) and confirmed on 1 April 1955 in Fredensborg Palace Chapel.

 The Act of Succession

-On 16 April 1958, the Heir Apparent, Princess Margrethe, was given a seat on the State Council, and she subsequently chaired the meetings of the State Council in the absence of King Frederik IX.
+On 16 April 1958, The Queen (at the time the Heir Apparent) was given a seat on the State Council¨ and subsequently chaired the meetings of the State Council in the absence of the king.